tucnak/rollercoaster/start/Language.md

 # The most important language in programming

 I get asked about engineering stacks all the time.
-Every single newcomer struggles here: "Which language should I learn?
-Which platform should I aim on first?".
-That's a really tough question, since there are tons of problems, which could be solved in different ways.
+Every single newcomer struggles here: *"Which language should I learn?
+Which platform should I aim on first?"*.
+That's a really tough question, since there are a couple dozens of problems, which could be solved in different ways.
 All the holy wars get born right there: where problems are being overlapped with multiple solutions.
 I'll give you an example: you got to build a desktop application.
 Let's say, a text editor.
 It's a wide problem which you could approach with dozens of solutions.
-A few of these (there are dozens):
+A few of possible stacks:

 ### .NET over C&#35;
 Microsoft provides a great development stack for Windows developers.
 C# itself is an accomplished language, widely used in enterprise production.
 A trade-off for incredible native Windows integration is a lack of cross-platform development tools.
 Want to hack a great Windows-only application easily?
 Your choice.